whaatt/Taurine/README.md

 - Probably filled with bugs galore.

 ### Credits
-I'd like to thank my Quiz Bowl teammates and coaches for their tireless usage, feedback, comments, and criticism.
-It's not always easy trying untested software in a production environment.
+I'd like to thank my Quiz Bowl teammates and coaches for their tireless usage and constructive criticism; it's not always easy trying untested software in a production environment.
 I'd also like to thank Charles Hang for offering several usability suggestions along the way.

 ### The Name
 NAQT's famed packet editor for internal use is called Ginseng.
 Since this vainly